-A previous study, focused on the quality of information found on the internet, suggested that although the amount of information provided varied widely among websites, content was sufficient for patient decision making This is important, as Snow et al. (2007) have reported that not all patients are receiving all of the information they think is required from their physicians to make treatment decisions.
-In these cases it is possible that patients are then turning to the internet for additional information that their physicians did not provide.
-Figure 2 indicated the percentage of websites that covered each area of content.
+A previous study focused on the quality of information found on the internet, suggested that although the amount of information provided varied widely among websites, content was sufficient for patient decision-making.
+18 This is important, as Snow et al have reported that not all patients are receiving all of the information they think is required from their physicians to make treatment decisions.
+40 In these cases, it is possible that patients are then turning to the internet for additional information that their physicians did not provide.
+Fig. 2 indicates the percentage of websites that covered each area of content.
 Overall, websites provided information regarding aspects of prostate cancer, such as definition, diagnosis, symptoms, risk factors, and treatment options, which were described in over 70% of websites.
-However, coverage of both prevention and prognosis were markedly deficient, seen in only 38% and 14% of websites respectively.
-This is an important inadequacy to recognize, as prognosis has previously been identified by cancer patients as an area of high interest.40-42 completely accurate when rated for global accuracy, and only 3% were mostly not accurate.
-The content area most covered was diagnosis and work up and 76% of websites were completely accurate, 23% were mostly accurate and only 1% was mostly not accurate.
+However, coverage of both prevention and prognosis were markedly deficient, seen in only 38% and 14% of websites, respectively.
+This is an important inadequacy to recognize, as prognosis has previously been identified by cancer patients as an area of high interest.
+41-43

+Aside from inclusion of content, it is important to evaluate the accuracy of content.
+The information presented on the 100 online resources was remarkably accurate and consistent with reference material in almost all cases, when it was covered.
+Over 89% of websites were completely accurate when rated for global accuracy, and only 3% were mostly not accurate.
+The content area most covered was diagnosis and workup; 76% of websites were completely accurate, 23% were mostly accurate, and only 1% was mostly not accurate.
 These findings are consistent with findings in the literature.
-Black and Penson (2006) found that over all categories of content, 94% of sites were "completely correct", while 5% were "mostly correct", and only 1% was "mostly incorrect."
-Not surprisingly, content areas more dependent on current information were more subject to inaccuracies.
+Black and Penson found that over all categories of content, 94% of sites were "completely correct," while 5% were "mostly correct" and only 1% was "mostly incorrect."18 Not surprisingly, content areas more dependent on current information were more subject to inaccuracies.
 With respect to incidence and prevalence, websites were required to present current statistics to be completely accurate.
-In this context, fifty-five percent (55%) of websites were mostly accurate.
+In this context, 55% of websites were mostly accurate, with 28% providing all information needed to be considered completely accurate.
 This highlights the need for websites to be regularly maintained in order to provide accurate and current information.